loosolab/UROPA/docs/uropa-example.md

 The typical application is to calculate the distance from the TSS, respresented as 'start' of the feature,
 but with UROPA it is also possible to use the 'center' and 'end' of the feature in question.

-If no value is given, the distances from all three feature positions ('start', 'center', 'end') to the peak center are calculated.
-The minimum of all measured distances (|feature.position - peak.center|) is kept and if it is smaller than the indicated distance, the peak will be annotated for this feature.
+If no value is given, the distances from all three feature positions =['start', 'center', 'end'] to the peak center are calculated: ` min(|feature.position - peak.center|)` , and the minimum of these measured distances is kept if it is smaller than the indicated 'distance'.Then the peak will be annotated for this feature and the position closer to the peak.center will be indicated in the output file in the column **'feat_pos'**.

-This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
+This example is based on H3K4me1 peaks annotated with the Gencode genome ( [further details][http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files] ).

 There are two queries with different feature.positions.

-` "queries": [ {"feature":"gene", "attribute":"gene_name", "distance":[5000],"feature.position": "start"},
+` "queries": [ {"feature":"gene", "distance":5000, "feature.position": "start", "show.attributes":"gene_name", },
-		       {"feature": "gene", "feature.position": "center"} ] `
+		       {"feature": "gene","distance":5000, "feature.position": "center"} ]
+  "priority" : "False"  `

-As displayed in the All_hits table(Table 6), the peak could only be annotated for query 1 where 'feature.position' is set to 'center'.
-Illustrated in Figure 1, the gene *BCL2L13*  is very large,
+As displayed in the output below (Table 6), the peak could only be annotated for query 1 where 'feature.position' is set to 'center' and the measured distance is in the accepted cut-off value.
-that is why even if the peak is internal to the gene region, the start position of the feature 'gene' is far away to return a valid annotation.
+In the Figure 1 is shown the location of the gene found and the peak of interest (bar in dark black colour).
+The gene *BCL2L13*  is very large, that is why the measurement of distance from start position couldn't return a valid annotation.
 											` feature.start – peak.center = |18111621-18161442| = 49 821 `

 | peak_id | p_chr | p_start  | p_center | p_end  | feature | feat_start | feat_end | feat_strand | distance | feat_pos | genomic_location | feat_ovl_peak | peak_ovl_feat | gene_name | query |
 |:--------|:------|:---------|:---------|:---------|:--------|:---------|:---------|:---------|:---------|:----------|:-------------------|:--------------|:---------|:---------|:---------|